vatadepalli/spongebob/README.md

+# Spongebob

-# Reactron
+#### Built on Reactron

-#### ReactJS + Electron.

-- A simple setup that uses Webpack and Babel.
-- To quickly create native apps for MacOS, Windows & Linux.
-- Integrate it with Python or any other code to build a modern UX for your projects.
+- A MacOS desktop app that accepts articles in markdown & generates static react files.
+- These static react files are then deployed to an AWS S3 bucket using Travis CI.

 ## Available Scripts